Moderate Deviations for Functionals over infinitely many Rademacher random variables: Proofs I: Infinite weighted 2-runs

 For the upcoming computations we recall

 and so

-The square of the righthandside is of a familiar form: Every summand consists of a product of length four of coefficients with index $k \pm ...$ multiplied with something bounded, and so as before we get immediately or by AGM-inequality
+The square of the righthandside is of a familiar form: Every summand consists of a product of length four of coefficients with index $k \pm ...$ multiplied with something bounded, and so as before we get immediately or by the AM-GM-inequality

 For the remaining term of \eqref{deltaPrivault} we adapt the strategy that is used in the proof of Lemma~\ref{Lemma:XsTimesMGF} --- see its beginning for a detailed explanation.
 Set

 so that

 and by Taylor expansion